 Corrective rescheduling using mathematical optimization was first proposed in \cite{monticelli1987security}.
 The underlying assumption of this approach is that the operational limit violations (e.g., thermal limits of transmission lines) can be endured for limited periods.
-For example, a given power line can have a Normal rating (denoting the most desirable thermal rating), a long-term emergency (LTE) rating, and a short-term emergency (STE) rating \cite{Douglass2019}.
+For example, a given power line can have a normal rating (denoting the most desirable thermal rating), a long-term emergency (LTE) rating, and a short-term emergency (STE) rating \cite{Douglass2019}.
 Prior corrective rescheduling works have focused on the contingency filtering that aims to reduce the number of contingency scenarios to be considered for determining the base-case dispatch solution \cite{capitanescu2008new, strbac1998method}.
 More recently, a multistage contingency response model was proposed in \cite{liu2014computational}.
 Since corrective rescheduling is undertaken as a reactive measure, the models proposed in these works implicitly consider the knowledge of when the contingency occurs.
 Moreover, these models impose a bound on the deviation from the base-case at a given period and ignore the duration of time for which the limit violations occur.
 For instance, New England ISO requires the line flow to return to less than the LTE rating within $15$ minutes \cite{caiso2020establishing}.
 Incorporating these reliability requirements in SCED results in a non-convex optimization problem (even when we consider linear/direct current approximations or convex relaxations of the power flow).
-In light of these, the main contributions of our work are as follows: \begin{enumerate} \item \emph{SCED as cardinality minimization problem.} We introduce an SCED formulation with an objective function that includes the operational costs and a reliability term that penalizes operating the transmission lines in emergency zones.
+In light of these, the main contributions of our work are as follows: \begin{enumerate} \item \emph{SCED as cardinality minimization problem.} We introduce a SCED formulation with an objective function that includes the operational costs and a reliability term that penalizes operating the transmission lines in emergency zones.
+The model is intended for corrective rescheduling following a contingency event.
 The model accommodates differential penalties for operating in tiered emergency operating zones and includes strict constraints on the duration of time a particular line operates in an emergency zone.